PROSPR Now: Pine Richland Volunteer Parent Group Calls District's Response To Sexual Assault Allegations Into Question

 Trigger Warning: This story details an account of sexual assault, which may be difficult for some to read.

-GIBSONIA (KDKA) – Silenced no more.READ MORE: Giant Eagle Reinstates Mask Requirements For Employees Regardless Of Vaccination Status
+GIBSONIA (KDKA) – Silenced no more.READ MORE: Giant Eagle To Reinstitute Mask Requirements For Employees, Will Request Customers To Wear Masks Inside Stores

 That’s what a new group of parents and students vowed at Monday night’s Pine Richland School Board meeting.